Friday, June 14, 2013

 2009 State elections

-The political parades are entertaining so we don’t mind the noise of the various campaign slogans and accompanying music.
-PRI party seems to like rap music similar to Pit Bull, and the PAN soundtrack sounds like One Night in Bangkok, or maybe it’s Putting on the Ritz – one of those.
+The political parades are entertaining, so we don’t mind the noise of the various campaign slogans and accompanying music.
+The PRI party seems to like rap music similar to Pit Bull, and the PAN soundtrack sounds like One Night in Bangkok, or maybe it’s Putting on the Ritz – one of those.
 I find myself humming along as the boom-box golf carts pass by our house, again and again and again.

-June is also the time for torrential rain storms interspersed with silky smooth seas and brilliantly sunny days.
-In June 2011 Tropical Storm Arlene paid us a visit flooding many parts of the island.
+June is also the time for torrential rainstorms interspersed with silky smooth seas and brilliantly sunny days.
+In June 2011, Tropical Storm Arlene paid us a visit, flooding many parts of the island.

-2011 TS Arlene flooded streets in centro
+2011 TS Arlene flooded streets in Centro

 So much water that two separate sightings of crocodiles swimming on roadways were reported; one in the hotel zone in Cancun, and one in the area by the Hacienda Mundaca Park on Isla.

-Strange areas such as Captain Tony’s front yard at the higher southern end of the island were turned into lakes.
+Strange areas, such as Captain Tony’s front yard at the higher southern end of the island, were turned into lakes.
 He and his dog went kayaking - on the front lawn.

 We were wet and cranky, experiencing a bit of cabin fever as we huddled in our house, staring out the rain-drenched windows as sheets of rain obliterated our ocean view.

-In the summer months we frequently check the two large drains a few hundred feet south of our house.
-We have on occasion been out there in the pouring rain, rakes in hand, clearing the debris, reducing the accumulating water to a few inches instead of a few feet.
+In the summer months, we frequently check the two large drains a few hundred feet south of our house.
+We have, on occasion, been out there in the pouring rain, rakes in hand, clearing the debris, reducing the accumulating water to a few inches instead of a few feet.
 I wonder do we qualify as city workers?
 Maybe we will get an invitation to the annual Christmas party?

-Swimming with Whale Sharks June 2009
+Swimming with whale sharks, June 2009

-June is also the beginning of the migration season for various species of ray including the Golden Rays and Manta Rays.
+June is also the beginning of the migration season for various species of rays, including the Golden Rays and Manta Rays.
 We were fortunate a few years ago to watch as a large group of rays passed our house on the east side of the island.
-The females leapt high into the air, contracting muscles, and expelling a cylinder-shaped live baby ray.
+The females leap high into the air, contracting muscles, and expelling a cylinder-shaped live baby ray.
 The babies’ wings unfurled as they entered the water, and away they sped following the family group.
 Pretty darn cool to see!

 It’s comforting to know that some things never change.
-Next year we’ll be doing most of the same things again; viewing the turtles’ mating season, swimming with Whale Sharks, watching for the migration of rays, and enjoying life with our friends and family.
+Next year, we’ll be doing most of the same things again: viewing the turtles’ mating season, swimming with whale sharks, watching for the migration of rays, and enjoying life with our friends and family.

-Ah, June - beautiful peaceful June.
+Ah, beautiful, peaceful June.

 Hasta Luego